devNoiseConsulting/100-days-of-code-3/log.md

 -   [21 Day Coding Challenge](https://coding-challenge.lighthouselabs.ca/start)

 ### Round 3, Day 83: Apr 12, 2018
-**Today's Progress:** Free React.js Bootcamp.
+**Today's Progress:** Free React.js Bootcamp, Day 1.

 **Thoughts:** Started taking a free React.js Bootcamp by Tyler McGinnis.
 Found it from a link on the Grow with Google slack.
 I'm a couple days behind, so I'm not watching the live stream.
 Covered the basics, and did the challenge code pens,

 **Link to work:**
 -   [Free React.js Bootcamp](https://tylermcginnis.com/free-react-bootcamp/)